grantgasser/autonomous-vehicles-mlagents-unity/docs/convolutional_net.md

 # Part 2 - Convolutional Neural Network
 ## Summary
-Using data generated from our RL agent, we trained a CNN to take an image from a camera set at the front of the vehicle and predict the wheel angle of the vehicle.
+Using data generated from our RL agent, we trained a CNN to take an image as input and predict the wheel angle of the vehicle.
 That way, theoretically, the vehicle could turn to that wheel angle and hopefully drive the track as well as the RL agent.

-## Overview
-### Design
+## Design
 * Adam Optimizer
 * Mean Squared Error Loss
 * Architecture: